rgupta-code/AngularPlainCodeComponentApp/README.md

-# Plain Custom Component for Angular project
+# Project for Plain Custom Components for Angular project

-Plain Custom Component is an Angular project that showcases custom Angular components written in plain HTML and CSS.
+This is an Angular project that showcases custom Angular components written in plain HTML and CSS.
 The project currently includes a Listbox component and a Dual Listbox component.
 In the future, more components will be added.

+To see controls in action - https://rgupta-code.github.io/AngularPlainCodeComponentApp/

 ## Table of Contents